 Once registered, you can place an order online.
-You buy whatever you want out of a carefully selected list of local products: fruits, vegetables, bread, cheese, meat, beer, soap… Each hive has their own pick-up time, so that everyone meets and gets the opportunity to talk with the local producers supplying the hive.
+You buy whatever you want out of a carefully selected list of local products: fruits, vegetables, bread, cheese, meat, beer, soap… Each hive has its own pick-up time so that everyone meets and gets the opportunity to talk with the local producers supplying the hive.
 So yes, it’s way more than just a shop.

 La Ruche qui dit Oui, all over Brussels.
-More info and hives addresses on laruchequiditoui.be.
+More info and hives addresses here.

 This place has become the Mecca of organic food lovers in Brussels.
-In a magnificent building of the Marolles neighbourhood, you can find a huge assortment of seasonal fruits and vegetables, local products, cold cuts, juices, cheese, breads, honey and even organic wines!
+In a magnificent building in the Marolles neighborhood, you can find a huge assortment of seasonal fruits and vegetables, local products, cold cuts, juices, cheese, bread, honey, and even organic wines!
 It’s basically organic and local food paradise.

-I see you coming: “Oh my, this sounds like a rip off, I’ll have to take a second job to afford food from the Marché des Tanneurs.”
-Well, you’re all wrong!
-The prices are not higher than in supermarkets, and are actually lower than in many similar shops.
+The prices are not higher than in supermarkets and are actually lower than in many similar shops.
 Last but not least, they’re completely plastic-free.